 The Laboratory of Compuational Spatial Science for Sustainability (COMPASS Lab) is a research group in the School of Geoscience at University of South Florida.
 The COMPASS Lab conducts research on GIScience and Spatial Data Science to promote resilience and sustainability of human communities facing natural hazards and climate change.
-The lab is led by Dr. Yi Qiang, an Assistant Professor at USF Geosciences.
+The lab is led by Dr. Yi Qiang, an Associate Professor at USF Geosciences.

 We use night-time light remote sensing images to detect disturbance and recovery of human activities in natural disasters.
 Our study demonstrates that NTL remote sensing is a low cost, efficient and large-scale data acquisition method to analyze community resilience.

 Qiang, Y., Huang, Q., Xu, J., (2020) “Observing Disaster Resilience from Space: Using Nighttime Lights to Model Economic Disturbance and Recovery Pattern in Natural Disaster”, Sustainable Cities and Society [ pdf ]